We are incredibly proud of the work we accomplish each year. View Our Impact in 2025!

-Learn more about how many clock hours you are required to have for license renewal.
+Learn more about clock hours required for license renewal.

 *MCEE is not able to provide CEUs for sessions you do not attend live.